John Cariani: Career

-In 2002, he joined the cast of Law & Order, playing the role of forensic expert Julian Beck from 2002 to 2007.

-Since then, he has appeared in several TV shows, films, plays and musicals, both on and off-Broadway, and in regional theaters across the country.

 Playwriting

 As playwright, Cariani is best known for his first play, Almost, Maine, which was developed at the Cape Cod Theatre Project in 2002.
 It premiered at Portland Stage Company (in Portland, Maine) in 2004.
 Almost, Maine opened Off-Broadway in 2006 and was featured in Smith and Kraus' New Playwrights: Best Plays of 2006.

 The play was published by Dramatists Play Service in 2007 and has since become one of the most popular plays in the United States with nearly 100 professional productions and over 5000 community, university, and high school productions to date.

-Over the past decade, it has become one of the most frequently produced plays in North American high schools.
+Annual surveys by the Educational Theatre Association, conducted from 2009 through (at least) 2017, found that Almost, Maine consistently placed first or second (alternating with A Midsummer Night's Dream) as the most frequently produced full-length play in American high schools.

-In 2014, Transport Group revived Almost, Maine Off-Broadway to critical acclaim.
+In 2014, Transport Group revived Almost, Maine Off-Broadway to critical acclaim, with Cariani himself performing in the production.
 The Advocate named the production to its "Best Theatre of 2014" list, and Lincoln Center recorded the production for its Theatre on Film and Tape Archive.

 Dramatists Play Service recently published its 80th Anniversary Edition, a boxed set of 8 definitive titles representing each decade of the Play Service's history.
 Almost, Maine was selected to represent DPS' eighth decade.

 In 2020, Cariani adapted Almost, Maine into a novel, Almost, Maine: A Novel, published by Macmillan.

 Cariani's second play, cul-de-sac premiered Off-Broadway in April 2006 in a Transport Group production.
 The New York Times described cul-de-sac as "charming, witty and macabre."
 The play was reworked and presented at the American Academy of Dramatic Arts (New York City) and at High Point University (High Point, NC) in 2016 and received further development at the Cape Cod Theatre Project.
 It received a professional production at Half Theatre in Poughkeepsie in 2016.